harishaaram/GitHub_Resume/README.md

 # GitHub_Resume
-Innovating the Technical Recruitment process by providing what kind of Learner you're through data from GITHUB!
+Innovating the Technical Recruitment(Mostly for CS candidates) process by providing what kind of Learner you're through data from GITHUB profile!

 ## TYPES OF LEARNERS: